gfoidl/DataCompression/api-doc/articles/SwingingDoor.md

 ![](./images/swinging-door_01.png)

-When an incoming value (6) lies outside the allowed aread, so the last snapshot and the new value get stored.
+When an incoming value (6) lies outside the allowed area, so the last snapshot (5) get stored, and beginning at this snapshot (5) a new _swinging door_ to the incoming (6) value gets opened.
 Therefore maintaining the trend in the data.

 ## Parameters